MehvishSK/mehvishsk/README.md

-# 👋 Hi, I'm MehvishSK!
+# 👋 Hi, I'm Mehvish Shaikh!

 🌱 Currently pursuing a **Post Graduate Diploma in Early Childhood Development (PGDECD)**
 🎨 Passionate about **UI/UX Design** and exploring the world of **Python programming**